 If mobility, compactness, and the possibility of inconspicuous shooting are more important for you, but at the slight expense of smoothness – then choose Pocket 2.
 But I want to note that the frame will be smooth, it just won’t be as high-quality as on a full-fledged steady cam like Osmo Mobile 4.

 What to choose, GoPro Hero 9 Black or DJI Pocket 2?

 Truth is, a lot of people start to compare a Pocket to the standard action cams.
 But that doesn’t really make sense.

-If you want the drive, the adrenaline, if you plan on relaxing and taking shots by the water, whatsoever, then you need an action camera.
+If you want the drive, the adrenaline, if you plan on relaxing and taking shots by the water, whatsoever, then you need a (GoPro) action camera.